-Connect to Amazon S3 for your Amazon Bedrock knowledge base - Amazon Bedrock
+Connect to Amazon S3 for your knowledge base

-Connect to Amazon S3 for your Amazon Bedrock knowledge base
+You can connect to your Amazon S3 bucket for your Amazon Bedrock knowledge base by using either

 You can upload a small batch of files to an Amazon S3 bucket using the Amazon S3 console or API.
 You can alternatively use AWS DataSync to upload multiple files to S3 continuously, and transfer files on a schedule from on-premises, edge, other cloud, or AWS storage.